mohafizul/mohafizul.github.io/_posts/2022-07-30-check-valve-restricting-flow.md

 ![You All Along](/assets/images/figure-4.png)

-As shown in figure 1, plug type check valve does restricting the flow even when the plug is "fully lifted-off" by the upstream pressure.
+As shown in the snapshot below, plug type check valve does restricting the flow even when the plug is "fully lifted-off" by the upstream pressure.
 If this type of check valve is selected, Process & Piping team should confirm the pressure drop with vendor to evaluate if it will be restricting the flow.

 ![You All Along](/assets/images/figure-3.png)